Ready to join Land One? Great! Here’s how it works:

 Does Land One require additional fees?

-If COVID 19 regulations allow it at the time, there is an additional fee of $250 that will be charged for covering the 2-day field trip cost to Malcolm Knapp Research Forest.
+There is an additional fee of $250 that will be charged for covering the 2-day field trip cost to Malcolm Knapp Research Forest.
 No additional fees are charged for being part of the Land One program.

 Note: In person field trips crucially depend on current UBC, provincial, and federal public health recommendations.
 You won’t be charged the $250 field trip fee unless the trip occurs, and you attend it.